 A Toronto gallery has cancelled an exhibit over criticism the artist is inappropriately “borrowing” from spiritually significant indigenous art.
-The Visions Gallery, where work by Amanda PL was to open this month, said the gallery was “immediately criticized” when the show was announced, and within 24 hours the event was cancelled.
-(Read […]
+The Visions Gallery, where work by Amanda PL was scheduled, said the gallery was “immediately criticized” when the show was announced, and within 24 hours the event was cancelled.
+The controversy flows […]

 Ursula Johnson, finalist for the 2017 Sobey Art Award, is an emerging performance and installation artist of Mi’kmaw First Nation ancestry.
 Her Basket Weaving (Cultural Cocoon) series is an avant-garde version of use of the traditional materials